Soro82/horse-riding/README.md

 ## Deployment

+The site was deployed to GitHub pages.
+The steps to deploy are:
+    In the GitHub repository, navigate to the settings tab From the source section drop-down menu, select the Master Branch Once the Master Branch has been selected, the page provided the link to the website

+The live link can be found here

 ## Credits

 The code to make the social media links was taken from the CI Love Running project.